nuodb/node-nuodb/README.md

 await Pool.releaseConnection(<connection>)
 ```

-Connections that have been released back to the connection should not be used anymore.
+Connections that have been released back to the connection pool should not be used anymore.
 Connections that have failed in any way should be returned to the pool where they will dealt with and replaced.

 A pool should be shutdown by calling: